CodeOTR/cotr-snippets/docs/snippets/cotrFuncArrow.md

 description: The cotrFuncArrow snippet.
 ---

-Creates an arrow function (lambda)
+Creates a function using the arrow syntax

 **Aliases**:
 - cotrFuncArrow